ayhe123/LaTeX-batch-builder/README.md

 ### Requirement

-Mainstream LaTeX distributions (TeX Live, MacTeX, etc.) is required.
+One of the mainstream LaTeX distributions (TeX Live, MacTeX, etc.) is required.
 Make sure that `xelatex` is available at terminal:

 ```bash
 xelatex --version